oyooyo/keyble-mqtt/README.md

 $ keyble-mqtt 01:23:45:67:89:ab 1 ca78ad9b96131414359e5e7cecfd7f9e
 ```

-#### Minimum

-At the very least, you need to specify the smart lock's MAC address, the user ID and the user key:
+Unless keyble is running on the same system as your MQTT broker, you will also need to at least specify the IP address of your MQTT broker:

 ```
 $ keyble-mqtt 01:23:45:67:89:ab 1 ca78ad9b96131414359e5e7cecfd7f9e --host 192.168.0.3
 ```